eclipse-threadx/getting-started/Arm/MPS3_AN524/readme.md

 cmake by defining the `APP_CONFIG` variable to a path to a file that sets these options.

+The ThreadX CMSIS RTOS2 interface statically allocates threads, thread stacks and semaphores.
+The size of these allocations may also be configured.
+Configuration options for these are defined and documented in `Arm/MPS3_AN524/lib/threadx/CMmakeLists.txt`.

 ## Updating application image
 > This has only been tested on OS X, some modifications might be needed to make `Arm/MPS3_AN524/tools/flash.py` to work in Windows/Linux environments.